Last Updated on October 23, 2022 by Christine Kaaloa

 How to find a free city tour?: I do a Google search for “free city walking tours + (insert name of city)” .
 So far I’ve found free walking tours in Kolkata, Taipei, Japan, Seoul and more.

 4. Hire a guide

-Hiring a guide is if you want insight, guidance and a flexible itinerary.
-Guides generally have their own itinerary but the experience is of a personal nature and you can tweak the amount of time you spend in a spot.
+Hire a guide if you want insight, guidance and a flexible itinerary.
+The experience is of a personal nature and you can tweak the amount of time you spend in a spot.
 Often, you find guides lingering around landmarks offering their services.
-Some you can find through a tourism office, tour agent or your hotel.
+You can find them through a tourism office, tour agent (who will book them or offer you a tour with a guide) or your hotel.

 6. Hire a Driver and Car

-When a country is large and cities or landmark sights are spread apart, but you want flexibility and the ability to control some of your experiences, hire a driver and a car.
-Sometimes drivers come with preset itineraries or you can tell them where you want to go.
-You’ll be booking them by the day or by a package if you go through a tour agency.
-Keep in mind, drivers are not always tour guides and you might get one who doesn’t speak your language.
-If an English speaking driver is important to you, you should request it with your agent.
+When a country is large and landmark sights are spread apart, a driver and a car will offer flexibility and control in your itinerary.
+Drivers come with preset itineraries; others, not.
+You book them by the day or package.
+Drivers are not tour guides.
+If an English-speaking driver is important to you, you should request it with your agent.

 7. Hop on, hop off tour buses

 Hop on hop off buses take a circular route and you can hop on and hop off at whatever destinations you want, spending whatever time you need in a place.
 Prices range on what country and city.
 Take your guidebook with you.
 They are not known to have English-speaking guides.
 Korea had the best hop-on hop-off bus tours orchestrated by the Official Korea Tourism Board (or you can book online Seoul and Busan ).
 I was surprised that Delhi had an inexpensive bus tour too!
 I was on a bus with a lot of Indian travelers.
 I’m surprised I didn’t see foreign travelers on it, but it’s likely foreign travelers don’t know about it.